usegalaxy-eu/pulsar-deployment/README.md

 1. Fork this repository
 1. Change the [`vars.tf`](./tf/vars.tf) file in terraform.
 1. Provide a SSH Key pair.
-The public key has to be configured in the `vars.tf` as `publik_key` entry.
+The public key has to be configured in the `vars.tf` as `public_key` entry.
 The private key is needed in the terraform apply step.
 1. Request RabbitMQ credentials from UseGalaxy.eu.
 1. Launch the instance by applying terraform with the secrets: condor password, `amqp` string and path to your private key.